What if we told you one of the Beta-Caryophyllene benefits might have something to do with Wolverine from X-Men?

-People who research ways to make stronger cannabis with specific health benefits think terpenes like Beta-caryophyllene may also act together with cannabinoid chemicals in a process known as the entourage effect (1).
+People who research ways to make stronger with specific health benefits think terpenes like Beta-caryophyllene may also act together with cannabinoid chemicals in a process known as the entourage effect (1).
 This effect describes when two chemicals act together to produce a chemical effect stronger than either chemical alone.

 How Can Your Brand Use It?

-Due to its smell, taste, and ability to act as a dietary cannabinoid, studies suggest you can use beta-caryophyllene as a flavoring agent or food additive, as well as in vape oils, cosmetics, creams, toothpaste, and other commercial products to enhance their therapeutic effects.
+Due to its smell, taste, and ability to act as a dietary cannabinoid, studies suggest you can use beta-caryophyllene as a flavoring agent or food additive, as well as in cosmetics, creams, toothpaste, and other commercial products to enhance their therapeutic effects.
 (2)